-Chilean Museum of Pre-Colombian Art
+Chilean Museum of Pre-Columbian Art

 The Chilean Museum of Pre-Colombian Art is housed in the old Royal Customs House in Santiago.
 The collection is impressively large compared to many other museums in a similar vein, and it spans 4,500 years and about 80 pre-Colombian civilisations of South America.
-The Museo Chileno de Arte Precolombino is a fascinating place to spend a few hours and is a great find for art and archaeology enthusiasts.
+The Museo Chileno de Arte Precolombino, as it is known to locals, is a fascinating place to spend a few hours and is a great find for art and archaeology enthusiasts.

 Address: Calle Bandera 361